uab-cgds-worthey/rosalution/backend/README.md

 configure coverage.py directly.

 The unit tests rely on the .coveragerc file to omit the 'main.py' where the application routes are stored.
-'main.py' is tested by integreation tests and not unit tests.
+'main.py' is tested by integration tests and not unit tests.

 To view an HTML report of coverage, change the option of `--cov-report=term` to `--cov-report=html`.
 Read <https://pytest-cov.readthedocs.io/en/latest/config.html> to learn more about pytest code coverage